how many potatoes grow from one seed potato

 Insect pests, particularly the Colorado Potato Beetle, can defoliate the tops of your potato plants.
 The plant cannot perform photosynthesis to store energy in the underground tubers when this happens.
 Underground growth will cease if the plant does not have enough foliage to sustain the plant, resulting in a poor yield and small potatoes.

-Treat insect pests promptly to avoid problems with poor plant yield.
+Treat insect pests promptly to avoid problems with poor plant yields.

 Does the amount of sunlight affect potato yield?